-- The Free Trade ZoneSpecial Administrative Measures on Access to Foreign Investment, also called FTZ Foreign Investment Negative List.
-It follows the same logic of its nationwide counterpart, but contains less restricted or prohibited sectors and it only applies to the 22 Free Trade Zones established across China.
-The latest 2021 edition, featuring 27 items, was published by NDRC and MOFCOM in December 2020, and can be accessed at this link.
-Similar Negative List exists for the Hainan Free Trade Port, containing even less restricted items for foreign investment and trade in services.
+- The Free Trade Zone Special Administrative Measures on Access to Foreign Investment, also called FTZ Foreign Investment Negative List.
+It follows the same logic of its nationwide counterpart but contains fewer restricted or prohibited sectors and only applies to the 22 Free Trade Zones established across China.
+The latest edition, featuring 27 items, was published by NDRC and MOFCOM in 2021; it can be accessed at this link.
+A similar Negative List exists for the Hainan Free Trade Port, containing even less restricted items for foreign investment and trade in services.

-- The Market Access Negative List is similar to the previous lists, but it applies to all actors in mainland China regardless of their nature and country of origin (Chinese entity or foreign-invested).
-The latest 2022 edition, featuring 27 items, was published by NDRC and MOFCOM in March 2022, and can be accessed at this link.
+- The Market Access Negative List is similar to the previous lists but applies to all actors in mainland China regardless of their nature and country of origin (Chinese entity or foreign-invested).
+The latest edition was published by NDRC and MOFCOM in 2022 edition, featuring 117 industries prohibited or restricted for any investor; it can be accessed at this link.

 Foreign investors looking to establish a company in China should carefully review all these lists before making any decisions, starting from the Foreign Investment Negative List (either national or FTZ) and ending with the Market Access Negative List.
 According to the new Foreign Investment Law (entered into force in January 2020), for all sectors not included in any of the above lists, foreign investors are supposed to be treated on equal footing as domestic investors with no need for pre-approval from authorities.
 In practice, foreign investors still continue to face unwritten barriers in many sectors.